LArayane/Drone_setup/README.md

 ## Control System of the quadcopter
 When moving the transmitter sticks which are nothing but a potentiometers, a voltage will be generated through a radio signal to the receiver that will interpret these signals and sends roll, pitch and yaw rates as well as the thrust to the flight controller.
-The flight controller gets the measurements through the sensors, compares it with the desired set points, applies a PID controller that ca be tuned from WinGUI and send the output as a PWM signals to the ESCs.
+The flight controller gets the measurements through the sensors, compares it with the desired set points, applies a PID controller that can be tuned from WinGUI and send the output as a PWM signals to the ESCs.
 PWM signals applied to each of the ESCs will power the motors, the propellers will turn and generate different thrust force which will determine the quadcopter maneuver.